 - For real-time processing, it also makes sense to keep track of processed blocks.
 In case of a server restart, you may catch up on transactions from missed blocks.

 - If you send time-sensitive transactions (for example, swap on a DEX at a certain block), have a separate list of RPC APIs that will not be rate-limited and send the same transaction (same nonce) to several providers simultaneously.
 You may also try to defend yourself against front-running by using private transactions of https://taichi.network/

 Excellent tips from Igor!

 This is just one way to implement Web3 provider redundancy into your blockchain application.

-What is great is that you can implement a robust, reliable backup provider using QuickNode for as low as $9/month.
+What is great is that you can implement a robust, reliable backup provider using QuickNode for free (with premium plans starting at just $49).
 That is a fantastic insurance policy!

-And if your app already has traction and requests volume, consider a PRO or SCALE plan from QuickNode!
-See how much money you could save by reading this.
+And if your app already has traction and requests volume, consider a Build or Scale plan from QuickNode!

 QuickNode makes running a Blockchain node easy so developers can focus on all the wonderful dApps they’re building, instead of worrying about DevOps/NodeOps, uptime, scaling, security, etc...

 QuickNode saves valuable time getting to-market while taking away the headache of node maintenance and synchronization.
 It’s a valuable tool in every dApp developer’s arsenal that was created by developers for developers.
 Visit QuickNode’s Guides section for more information.